How to Search Form Field Signatures in PDF Documents Using Java

 Required Libraries and Versions

-- GroupDocs.Signature for Java: Version 23.12 or later is recommended.
+- GroupDocs.Signature for Java: Version 23.12 or later (newer versions include performance improvements)

 Environment Setup Requirements

-- A modern IDE like IntelliJ IDEA or Eclipse.
+- A modern IDE like IntelliJ IDEA, Eclipse, or VS Code with Java extensions

 Knowledge Prerequisites